-115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion Richland County Jail has a PREA screening process and uses that along with other classification methods to determine placement within their housing unit, bed assignment, work assignment or programming.
+115.42 Use of screening information

+Richland County Jail has a PREA screening process and uses that along with other classification methods to determine placement within their housing unit, bed assignment, work assignment or programming.
 All housing assignments, including housing for inmates who are transgender are done on a case-by-case basis considering the inmate's own views of safety.
 All inmates shower separately from other offenders.
 The Richland County Jail implements appropriate controls on the dissemination of responses to screening questions asked pursuant to this standard in order to ensure that sensitive information is not exploited to the offender's harm by staff or other offenders.
 During the interviews staff were knowledgeable of this PREA standard.

-115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion Richland County Jail staff typically finds alternative housing units that provide protection for the inmate without segregating or isolating them.
-If they use protective custody, it is for very limited duration and only until they can find appropriate housing.
-Even then for Richland County Jail protective custody is not isolation.
-They still participate in recreation and have out of cell time like everyone else.
+115.43 Protective Custody Auditor Overall Determination: Meets Standard Auditor Discussion

+Richland County Jail staff typically find alternative housing units that provide protection for the inmate without segregating or isolating them.
+If they use protective custody, it is for a very limited duration and only until they can find appropriate housing.
+Protected Custody is not isolation as inmates still participate in recreation and have out of cell time like everyone else.
 Offenders placed in segregated housing for this purpose have access to programs, privileges, education, and work opportunities.
 If the Richland County Jail restricts access to programs, privileges, education, or work opportunities, they will document the opportunities that have been limited, the duration of the limitation, and the reasons for such limitations.
 Offenders at high risk for sexual victimization would not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.
+There have been no inmates placed in involuntary segregated housing in the past 12 months due to the risk of sexual victimization.